 Women in Nolan’s films continue to remain as merely the tragic backstory or motivation for male leads

 What is arguably the most inexcusable flaw in Nolan’s work is his use of female characters.
 The pain experienced by women has become a disturbing theme throughout too many of Nolan’s films for it to be ignored anymore.
 Memento, Insomnia, The Prestige, The Dark Knight, and Inception are all examples of male characters struggling to cope with the violence or death of women and girls – and Tenet cannot be discounted among them.
-Women in Nolan’s films continue to remain as merely the tragic backstory or motivation for male leads, in their battles against other men, and whilet maybe tropes like this can be forgiven of films released two decades ago, it’s harder to excuse this kind of writing in 2020.
+Women in Nolan’s films continue to remain as merely the tragic backstory or motivation for male leads, in their battles against other men, and whilst maybe tropes like this can be forgiven of films released two decades ago, it’s harder to excuse this kind of writing in 2020.

 Visually, Nolan’s films are unmatched.
 As someone who has been a strong fan of Nolan for a long time, to discount his genius both visually and narratively throughout his career would be unfair.
 But, there seems to be a fear surrounding Nolan’s work in which people struggle to critique his work on the grounds of him being a ‘risk taker’.
 But, while risks can be applauded, it’s important to acknowledge that they can fall flat, and that does not mean his work is any less commendable.